ayush9h/purple-audience/README.md

 ## Installation

-This website is hosted on https://ayush9h.github.io/purple-audience as front-end web.
+This website is hosted on https://654dc21462fc3931a60e3338--exquisite-rolypoly-8b36e9.netlify.app/ as a front-end web application.

-For database, you can download the files locally on your system.
+For the database, you can download the files locally on your system.

 **Step 1:** Install Necessary Packages
 ```